haok61bkhn/haok61bkhn/README.md

 - 🔭 I’m currently working at SamsungSDS
 - 🔭 I worked at Icomm
-- 🌱 I graduated from Ha Noi university of science and technology
+- 🌱 I graduated from Ha Noi University of Science and Technology
 - 👯 I was a member of MSOLAB
 - 💬 Ask me about haok61bkhn@gmail.com